jgillick/ThunderPack/examples/ChibiOS/USBSerial1/README.md

  * Stop bits: 1

 ### Usage
-Once you connect, you should see the message: "USB connection ready!
-Type a character: ".
-Now type any character and the program will repeat it back to you on the terminal.
+Once connected you should see the number `0` output, repeatedly.
+As you press and hold the button on the board, it should output `1`.